OverCat2000/notes/Data Structure/Queue.md

 	front value is set to 0
 	**in the special case occur when only one element is added front = rear = 0
-	and the case when last element is avaialble front = rear = end**
+	and the case when last element is available front = rear = end**
 	front and rear is set to default value -1 otherwise front is increased
 	when front reaches end (when empty)
 		front is set to 0